liuxiao/CFlow/README.md

    - Pub/Sub Subscriber
    - Storage Object Admin

-1. Use another standard VM as the controller to kick off the script or directly use the terminal console
+1. Use another standard VM as the controller to kick off the script or directly use the terminal console.
+Make sure the user execute the script has right permission.

 ```bash
 python3 scheduler.py